Welkom: Gold and uranium

 Welkom's economy centres on the mining of gold and uranium and is the hub of the Free State Goldfields.
 Welkom has contributed 21% to the free world's gold sales.
 The city and immediate surroundings are dominated by the headgears and reduction plants of several gold and uranium mining companies, including St Helena, Unisel, Welkom, Western Holdings, Free State Geduld, President Brand, President Steyn, Erfdeel Dankbaarheid, Phakisa, and Tshepong.

+Tailings Reclamation

+Central Plant Reclamation (CPR): Located near Welkom, this plant was converted into a tailings retreatment facility in 2017.
+It reprocesses tailings from storage facilities to extract gold, with a projected operation life of approximately 11 years.
+Tailings have also proven problematic.
+The court case, Prozel 105 CC v Freegold (Harmony) (2023) involved a commercial farmer owning land adjacent to Harmony’s operations who sued for soil and water contamination caused by runoff and seepage from tailings dams.

 Recent discoveries

 In Sept 2016 Harmony Gold and its partner White Rivers Exploration declared an as to then unknown gold ore body near the current Target shaft.
 This resource is estimated to have a mine life of about 30 years.

 Coal

 Welkom also has significant coal reserves.
 The Theunissen coal field is located in the districts of Theunissen and Bultfontein, only some 12 km to the south of Welkom.
 The section of the reserve able to be mined covers an area of more than 23,500 hectares.